busoc/mmaconv/README.md

 * addr: multicast address where mmalisten has to subscribe
 * in-dir: directory of the hadock archive where mmalisten can find the file given in the reference of the PP
 * out-dir: directory where the converted files should be stored
-* keep-bad: discard or keep files marked as bad by hadock
 * adjust-time: adjust the time for each row in the output otherwise you the acquisition time found in the input files
 * iso-format: format time as ISO format
 * compress: compress output file